GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 This post may contain affiliate links.
 Please see my disclosure.

 Are you working on growth mindset with your students?
 If so, you are probably also looking for ways to foster grit in the classroom.
 You want your students to take risks, power through challenging tasks, and understand how to navigate frustration without giving up.
+It’s important to begin teaching growth-mindset vocabulary to establish a foundation for understanding.

 Grit is a term used to describe a child’s resilience, determination, and perseverance when faced with difficult tasks.
 Grit is not determined by intelligence or talent, but is rather a commitment to persevere in the face of failure or struggle.
 Research shows that the impact of grit on student performance can be more important than a student’s intelligence.
 In a nutshell, grit involves the effort that students display and the process by which they successfully overcome challenges.
-If you’d like more information about grit, The Power of Passion and Perseverance by Angela Duckworth, is an enlightening and informative read.
+If you’d like more information about grit, Angela Duckworth’s The Power of Passion and Perseverance is an enlightening and informative read.

 4 Ways to Foster Grit in the Classroom